 3. What could be the impact of an oil spill for the local populations?

 Fisheries along the Red Sea Coast of Yemen would likely be severely impacted, leading to hardship for fishing communities and substantial economic losses.
 An oil spill could also severely disrupt operations at the Hudaydah port, which is the point of entry for most imported goods.
-This means the impact of a spill could be felt by millions of Yemenis, including people living far from the coastline.

 5. What could be the role of IMO in the event of a spill?